B: Bibby - Bison

 The welterweight from Roscommon in Ireland, moved to the United Kingdom in the mid 1950s, to set up home in Wellingborough, Northamptonshire.
 We remember him as a worker for the independent promoters, often working for Jack Taylor.
 He did work for Joint Promotions at times and was also a referee for Devereux Promotions.

-Originally from Scarborough, Feltham’s Roy Parks was a multi-tattooed London Amateur Wrestling Champion of 1964, trained under the eye of Len Allen and Jack Ingle, and who turned pro soon afterwards.
+Frederick Roy Parkes was born in Scarborough on 22nd May.
+Later domiciled in Feltham Roy Parkes was a multi-tattooed London Amateur Wrestling Champion of 1964, trained under the eye of Len Allen and Jack Ingle, who turned pro soon afterwards.

 It wasn’t just the magnificent physique, or the hairy chest, but the superb wrestling ability that made the middleweight from Auckland, Russ Bishop, such a sensation when he came to the UK from New Zealand in 1949.